 What you need to know about Martyn’s Law:

-The Bill builds upon the Protect and Prepare strands of the Government’s wider counter terrorism strategy, CONTEST.
+The Bill builds upon the Protect and Prepare strands of the Government's wider counter terrorism strategy, CONTEST.

 This Government has been conscious of the need to ensure the Bill strikes the right balance between public protection and avoiding undue burdens on premises and events.

-The provisions in the Bill have been developed following engagement with the Martyn’s Law campaign team, expert security partners, businesses and local authorities, including two public consultations and pre-legislative scrutiny of the draft Bill.
+The provisions in the Bill have been developed following engagement with expert security partners, businesses, local authorities and the Martyn’s Law campaign team.
+This includes two public consultations and pre-legislative scrutiny of the draft Bill.
 The feedback received from this scrutiny has been reflected in the Bill.

-Smaller premises in the standard tier will be required to have in place appropriate and reasonably practicable public protection procedures to reduce the risk of physical harm in the event of an attack.
+The Bill establishes a tiered approach, premises in the standard tier will be required to have in place appropriate and reasonably practicable public protection procedures to reduce the risk of physical harm in the event of an attack.
 Some actions could be as simple as locking doors, closing shutters and identifying a safe route to cover.

 Dedicated guidance and support will be provided for duty holders to ensure that those in scope have the required information on what to do and how best to do it.
 The guidance will be easy to follow, needing no particular expertise.